xipki/xipki/README.md

  - API to manage CA. This allows one to implement proprietary CLI, e.g. Website, to manage CA.
  - Database tool (export and import CA database) simplifies the switch of databases, upgrade of XiPKi and switch from other CA system to XiPKI CA
- - Client to enroll, revoke, unrevoke and remove certificates, to generate and download CRLs
  - All configuration of CA except those of databases is saved in database

 - OCSP Responder